-And even after he came out as Freddie, he didn't want Mary to leave him.
-She was his muse, his soulmate, the person he called “Love of My Life” in one of his songs on the album, Night At the Opera.
+Even after he came out as Freddie, he didn't want Mary to leave him.
+She was his muse, his soulmate, the person he called “Love of My Life“, another song on the album, Night At the Opera.

-But it was into “Bohemian Rhapsody”, which he worked on for years, that he poured it all: the confusion, the guilt, the anger, the fear but, above all, the refusal to judged and the insistence that he would find an authentic way to live.
+In “Bohemian Rhapsody”, which he worked on for years, that expressed it all: the confusion, the guilt, the anger, the fear but, above all of that, the refusal to judged, the insistence that he would find an authentic way to live.

 - Is this the real life?

 - Mama, just killed a man

 - Too late, my time has come

 - I see a little silhouetto of a man